Turkish philanthropist Kavala gives final defence in protest trial | Politics

 Prosecutor Sahiner has said six others should be sentenced for aiding Kavala and Yapici, while asking that the case against the eight other defendants be separated.
 Kavala and another defendant, whose case the prosecutor also said should be separated, are also accused of involvement in a coup attempt in 2016, which the ECHR said also lacks evidence.

-The ECHR called for Kavala's release in late 2019 and ruled his detention served to silence a philanthropist whose civil society projects aimed to foster social change.
+The ECHR called for Kavala's release in late 2019 and ruled his detention served to silence the philanthropist, whose civil society projects aimed to foster social change.
 But Turkish courts have not freed Kavala, and Ankara faces being suspended from the Council of Europe rights watchdog, after "infringement proceedings" were launched due to his continued detention.

 Embassies of Turkey's Western allies, including the United States and Germany, echoed the call for Kavala's release last year, prompting threats by Erdogan to expel their ambassadors.
 Erdogan equates the Gezi protesters with Kurdish militants and those accused of orchestrating a failed 2016 coup and has targeted Kavala personally, saying Western allies would not release "bandits, murderers and terrorists" in their countries.